scheinerman/Matroids.jl/README.md

 # Matroids

-**THIS IS AN EARLY RELEASE!!
-Any update below 0.1.0 might be breaking.**

 See [the documentation](https://docs.juliahub.com/General/Matroids/stable/) for information on how to use this module.
 Use of this module presumes familiarity with matroids.